forestgrape/coronavirus/index.md

 <p id="transmission-models">-------</p>

-# Transmission of Sars-CoV-2 and a new Dry Form Transmission
+# Transmission of Sars-CoV-2 with Focus on a Proposed Dry Form Transmission

 <p id="abstract">-----</p>